-Garbage is our responsibility. … At home we must manage our own garbage.
+The ideal things is our garbage is our responsibility.
+Each one of us must be responsible for our own garbage.
+At home we must manage our own garbage.
 We must separate biodegradable garbage from non-biodegradable garbage.
-The cities and towns must have highly advanced garbage treatment and recycling plants to preserve the beauty and purity of our environment,
+The cities and towns must have highly advanced garbage treatment and recycling plants to preserve the beauty and purity of our environment.

 Disposing of the garbage daily is a very important thing to do in our daily life.

 If you are living in a city where thousands of people are moving around you, the chance of getting the diseases is very high with the accumulated garbage contents in your area.Keeping your home premises clean along with the outside areas in your home will keep your surroundings clean.Take this as responsibility and do it as a daily job.If you keep doing like this, your strong commitment and pro activeness will change the environment one day very clean.

 Garbage is broadly classified into bio-degradable (that which easily disintegrates and assimilates harmlessly with the soil) and non-bio-degradable (that which does not disintegrate).
 The former (wet waste) would include kitchen wastes such as vegetable and fruit peels, leftover food items, non-vegetarian wastes, egg shells and the like.
 The latter (dry waste) will include plastics in any form, metals, batteries and glass.
 E-waste (unusable computer and electronic parts) is dangerous if carelessly disposed as this would cause great harm to the environment and consequently to human and animal life.

 A waste basket in every room is an integral part of this garbage disposal project.
 In the kitchen you need to have two waste bins – one for bio-degradable waste and the other for the non bio-degradable waste.
 Ideally these should be colour coded.
 Keep a separate bin for the hazardous e-waste.
 Always use gloves when handling e-waste.